trs56/HubitatPublic/HikvisionCameraController_UserGuide.md

 ## Device Configuration and Operation
 1. Add a new Virtual Device using the Hikvision Camera Controller
 2. Enter IP Address, Port, Credentials and Camera Name (as defined on the Camera).

-See notes below.
-3. Now is the time to learn about the filters you will be using to specify which motion detection features you want to enable or disable when running the on/off or enable/disable commands.
-No filter will default to all available features on your camera when running these commands.
-Now is also the time to filter any features your camera does not have, so the driver doesn't go looking for them when you save these settings.
-You may also exclude any features your camera does have but do not want to control using this driver.
-Exclude takes precedence over include if you accidentally include the same feature in each setting.
-Once an available feature on your camera has been excluded, you must edit the filter and save preferences to get it back.
-The state value for excluded features will be set to "NA".
+For cameras connected to the NVR POE subnet, use the ip address of the NVR and the Port assigned by the Virtual Host feature.
+For all other cameras, use the camera ip address and port.
+Do NOT use the NVR to access a local network camera you have added to the NVR for recording and control purposes.

-4. The include/exclude filter is a string of lower case letters where each letter or pair of letters identifies the feature.
-Here they are:
+4. Now is the time to learn about the filters you will be using to specify which features you want to control (enable/disable) when running the drivers commands.
+The filter is a string of lower case letters where each unique letter or pair of letters identifies the feature:
+* a = Alarm Input Handling
 * i = Intrusion
 * l = Line Crossing
 * m = Motion Detection